White chocolate: Uses

 White chocolate is used in a range of confections, including chocolate bars and panned (coated) chocolate products, such as panned nuts.
 These are produced using enrobing, molding and panning techniques.
 Other applications of white chocolate include fèves, pistoles, chocolate chips, rochers and gianduja.
 White chocolate has a more muted taste than other chocolates and as a result is more frequently produced in combination with other flavors.
 Chocolate liqueurs are occasionally made from white chocolate, and have a flavor of anise.

 Bakers typically adjust cake recipes to include less sugar when including white chocolate, to avoid the chocolate's sweetness becoming overwhelming.
 In the United States, white chocolate, supplemented with fat-soluble colors and flavors, is often used to coat candies and cakes.
 The US also features white chocolate in cookies, as in the common white chocolate and macadamia flavor combination.
 Some cooks caramelize white chocolate, cooking it at a low temperature over a long time, increasing the chocolate flavor's complexity and introducing nutty notes.
-White chocolate features with deserts, accompanying them as white chocolate sauce, or garnishing them as shavings.
+White chocolate features with desserts, accompanying them as white chocolate sauce, or garnishing them as shavings.
 It is sometimes used as an ingredient in ice cream and ganache or added to coffee when making white chocolate mocha.

 White chocolate is used in some regional cuisines.
 In Germany, for instance, white chocolate shavings represent parmesan in the ice cream dish spaghettieis.
 In Calabria, Italy, white chocolate frequently coats the pastry mustacciuoli and in New Orleans, Louisiana, white chocolate is used to make white chocolate bread pudding.
 In Hokkaido, Japan, sweets such as Shiroi Koibito and Marusei Butter Sandwich include white chocolate, using the color to symbolize the region's winter snow.